Dimension and measure of sums of planar sets and curves: Introduction

+Also see Oberlin \cite[(3.1)]{O08}, in which $S^1$ is replaced by a Salem set, as well as \cite{HT21}, where the Hausdorff and Fourier dimensions of more general sum and product sets are investigated.

-In Theorem \ref{N33} (b), we show that $S^1$ can be replaced by a piecewise $C^2$ curve (see Definition \ref{085}) with at least one point of curvature.
+In Theorem \ref{main_measdim} (b), we show that $S^1$ can be replaced by a piecewise $C^2$ curve (see Definition \ref{085}) with at least one point of non-vanishing curvature.
+We provide both the known Fourier analytic proof of this fact, as well as a new proof using projection theory.
 In Theorem \ref{084} (b'), we prove that non-vanishing curvature at a point is a necessary condition.